automatic-controls/powerbi/README.md

 ## Data Flowchart

 Circle nodes denote a user-facing endpoint.
 Cylinder nodes denote a type of data storage container.
 Hexagon nodes specify a data processing machanism where we have complete, fine-grained control over all steps in the procedure.
 Rhombus nodes indicate a data processing mechanism over which we do not have complete control.
 Dotted arrows represent data transfers occurring through a RESTful web API.
 The exception to this rule is [Quickbooks Desktop][Quickbooks] which exposes data through an SDK.
-However, it is our intention to migrate to [Quickbooks Online][Quickbooks] in a year or two, which does includes a RESTful web API.
+However, it is our intention to migrate to [Quickbooks Online][Quickbooks] in a year or two, which does include a RESTful web API.

 ```mermaid
 flowchart LR